Choosing the right time for your vacation is key to making the most of Brazilian weather

 Bank holidays in Brazil

-It is important to talk about the famous bank holidays in Brazil where prices can become astronomical (4 to 5 times normal prices), especially for New Year’s Eve, carnival and Easter which are the most requested.
+It is important to note the famous bank holidays in Brazil where prices can become astronomical (4 to 5 times normal prices), especially for New Year’s Eve, carnival and Easter which are the most popular.
 Add this to the fact that most places only accept a minimum stay of several days during these periods, usually between 3 and 5 nights minimum.

 If you still want to travel during these times of the year, it is strongly recommended that you book well in advance.